paritybit-ai/XFL/docs/en/source/algorithms/algos/VerticalXgboost.rst

 first and second order derivatives, ensuring no leakage on the label and features of the `label trainer`, as well as the derivatives.

-The algorithm can be described as follows,
+The algorithm can be described as follows:

 .. image:: ../../images/vertical_xgb_en.png